Time to show how powerful your poop could be...

 2. Eco-friendly

-3. Fuel source ie, faeces readily available
+3. Fuel source ie, faeces

 4. Usage of Sewage water, which is usually hard to dispose off.